Ted Agon - Author

 .

 It all comes down to this.
-Without a specific process with which we can follow and apply it to train our mind to think, we cannot specifically and intentionally improve our ability to think...
+Without a specific process with which we can follow and apply it to train our mind to think, we cannot specifically know if we are doing is correctly or intentionally improve our ability to think.

 The 10 Minutes of Clarity podcast